 How to engage with influencers and promote a book

-If you have a social media account, I recommend finding and following/subscribing to their site.
+If you have a social media account, I recommend finding and following/subscribing to their sites.

 Read, listen to or watch their content to get to know them.
-This will give you a good understanding about what they like, dislike, and how they present their thoughts to the audience.
+This will give you a good understanding about what they like and dislike, and how they present their thoughts to their audience.

 Personally, I subscribe to dozens of YouTube channels of influencers who give really helpful advice.

-The same can be said for book bloggers/ reviewers.
+The same can be said for book bloggers and reviewers.
 I love to read reviews before I buy a book.
 And when I’ve finished the review, I share their content on my account.

 “Pay it forward,” as they say.